Towards a Fully Automated Differential $\text{NNLO}_\text{EW}$ Generator for Lepton Colliders: Results

 We turn to present results up to \NNLOEW accuracy for $e^+e^- \rightarrow f \bar{f}$ where $f\neq e$.
 As a first example, we consider the production of a muon pair.
 In~\cref{fig:TotalXS}, we show the total cross-section for this process over an energy scan of the Z-pole, both for \yfsnlo and \yfsnnlo.
 The former only includes corrections \oforder{\aew}, while the latter also includes the complete \oforder{\aew^2} contributions.
-The uncertainty bands refer to our estimate of missing higher-order corrections and are constructed by considering the difference of the nominal value with the next lowest order prediction along the procedure outlined in~\cite{Jadach:2000ir,Grunewald:2000ju}.
+The uncertainty bands refer to our estimate of missing higher-order corrections and are constructed by considering the difference of the nominal value with the next lowest order prediction along the procedure outlined in~\cite{Jadach:2000ir,Grunewald:2000ju} and our uncertainty envelopes are given by,

 We also note that this is the first time the complete \yfsnnlo has been calculated for this process: we have included the missing contributions, notably the IR finite contributions, arising from the real-virtual corrections, which so far have been absent from the KKMC program~\cite{Jadach:2022mbe}.
 We see that the uncertainty of the \yfsnlo corrections remains quite stable at $\approx2.5\%$ while for the \yfsnnlo we see a reduction of the uncertainty to levels of $\approx0.1\%$.
 The large size of the \yfsnlo error band reflects the fact that the \yfslo contains no higher-order corrections; in particular it lacks any corrections due to collinear logarithms.
 This reduction highlights the stability of our perturbative expansion, while the full theoretical uncertainty will require further exploration of parametric effects.
 To assess them we need to compute the amplitudes with different electroweak parameters.

 In~\cref{fig:InvariantMass} we show the differential distribution for the invariant mass of the final state at two different energies, the $Z$-pole and $WW$ threshold.
 In the first case, we see that near the Z-pole the uncertainty associated with \yfsnlo is negligible, reflecting the fact that most of the effects have been accounted for in the resummation.
 In contrast, as we move away from the $Z$-pole to regions where we have a hard photon emissions the uncertainty estimate begins to increase, reflecting the fact that the \yfslo predictions fail to correct for such emissions.
 Going to \yfsnnlo we see the difference drop satisfyingly to the per-mil level when compared to \yfsnlo as reflected in the uncertainty bars.
 At the $W$W threshold, we see considerably larger uncertainties for the \yfsnlo case; again, this reflects that we have a large radiative return to the $Z$-pole that must be accounted for.
 Here the \yfsnnlo is in good agreement while above the $Z$-pole the error increases somewhat, indicating potentially large initial-final interference effects in the \oforder{\aew^2} corrections.